 Having discussions early on with teenagers about alcohol consumption is one of the most preventive measures parents can take.
 Naturally, we want to keep our children from making bad decisions or doing things that can affect their future.
 With all the effort spent educating and warning teens of the consequences of drinking and getting caught, many are still bound to make this mistake.
+In 2018, the Substance Abuse and Mental Health Services Administration (SAMHSA), released a report stating that 19.2% of minors between the age of 12 and 20 were drinking alcohol.
+If you have a minor who was recently charged with a minor in possession (MIP), get representation immediately.
+Contact Killham Law Office to get started.

 The Minor in Possession Law

+For minors who have acted outside the law when consuming alcohol, there could be harsh consequences.
 Some of the consequences a minor could face if convicted for a minor in possession charge are:

 - Monetary fees